Wilaak/RadixRouter/README.md

     // Load routes from cache
     $router->tree = require 'routecache.php';
 }

+// ... dispatch
 ```

-By storing your routes in a PHP file, you take advantage of PHP’s OPcache, which compiles and stores the route definitions in memory.
-Making startup times nearly instantaneous.
+By storing your routes in a PHP file, you let PHP’s OPcache handle the heavy lifting, making startup times nearly instantaneous.

+## A Note on HEAD Requests

+The HTTP spec requires servers to support both GET and HEAD methods.
+Routes that support GET requests must also support HEAD requests that return an empty body.

+Implementers outside the web SAPI environment (e.g. a custom server) MUST NOT send entity bodies generated in response to HEAD requests.
+If you are using a custom server, you are responsible for implementing this handling yourself to ensure compliance with the HTTP specification.

+## License

+This library is licensed under the **WTFPL-2.0**.
+Do whatever you want with it.